Brazil's capital goes into lockdown to quell COVID-19 surge

 Brazil has had 65,169 new cases of the novel coronavirus reported in the past 24 hours, and 1,337 deaths from COVID-19, the health ministry said on Friday.

-The South American country has now registered 10,455,630 cases since the pandemic began, while the official death toll has risen to 252,835, according to ministry data, in the world’s third-worst outbreak outside the United States and India and its second-deadliest.
+The South American country has now registered 10,455,630 cases since the pandemic began, while the official death toll has risen to 252,835, according to ministry data, in the world’s third-worst outbreak outside the United States and India and the world’s second-deadliest.

-Reporting by Anthony Boadle in Brasilia Additional reporting by Pedro Fonzeca Editing by Matthew Lewis
+Reporting by Anthony Boadle in Brasilia; Additional reporting by Pedro Fonseca; Editing by Matthew Lewis and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.